Digital File Storage

 Additional Storage Options

 For MSU researchers, up to 1TB of secure storage can be allocated per PI for free.
 Backup of data files are stored off-site.
-Additional storage can be purchased at an annual rate of $125/TB.
-External buyers may be required to pay an addititional overhead charge.
-Please contact iCER about current rates.
+Additional storage can be purchased at an annual rate of $89.99/TB.
+The rate for external buyers is $116/TB plus any additional overhead charges.
+Please contact ICER about current rates.

 To increase your storage quota up to 1TB, please complete the Quota Increase Request Form.